PennLINC/luo_wm_dev/index.md

     - `a03_delete_trks.sh`: cleans up trk’s to save space
     - `a04_pyafq-bundles_to_tdi.sh`: converts tck files to tract density images for each subject and binarizes the TDI image
     - `a05_cleanup.sh`: deletes temporary directories and unneeded files to save space

-2. **Next, we need to make sure each subject’s Freesurfer surfaces are aligned to their QSIPrep T1w’s and tracts.
+2. **Next, we need to make sure each subject's Freesurfer surfaces are aligned to their QSIPrep T1w's and tracts.
 Scripts found here:**

     **`~/two_axes_manuscript/code/tract_to_cortex/b_transforms`**